-A bunch of you are probably thinking: what do you mean “how to pick the perfect Airbnb?”
+A bunch of you are probably thinking: what do you mean “how to choose the best Airbnb?”
 Isn’t that common sense?

-Well, yes and no. The thing is, finding a good Airbnb isn’t like finding a good hotel.
-And if you think about it, it’s still a relatively new service.
+Well, yes and no. The thing is, choosing the best Airbnb isn’t like choosing the best hotel.
+And, if you think about it, it’s still a relatively new service.
 I, for one, didn’t stay in my first Airbnb until 2015, despite having heard of the service in 2011.
-Sometimes it was due to cost, other times due to convenience and sometimes it was due to plain old worry.
+Sometimes it was due to cost, other times due to convenience, but mostly it was due to plain old worry.
 I mean, you’re staying in a stranger’s house for goodness sake.
 And I’d heard my fair share of horror stories.

 What is Airbnb?